MicrosoftDocs/learn/learn-pr/azure/manage-resource-lifecycles-deployment-stacks/includes/2-managed-resources-deployment-stack.md

 - `detachAll` - detaches all resources, resource groups, and management groups

 > [!NOTE]
 > In this module, we are working with resrouce group scoped deployment stacks.
 In this situation, the resource group is not managed by the stack. > The 'delete all' value for the _action on unmanage_ parameter doesn't detele the resource group where the stack exists.
-It is necessary to delete the resource group after the stack and its resources are deleted.
+Its necessary to delete the resource group after the stack and its resources are deleted.

 Let's take a look at the json output when using the Azure CLI `az stack group show` command with values set for the `--action-on-unmanage` parameter.
 Notice the behavior for resources, resource groups, and management groups.